noam87/noamswebsite/content/q/john_stuart_mill.md

 > of adverse opinions that the remainder of the truth has any chance of being
 > supplied.

-Here we enter a more subtle territory which will be further explored below: even if one is mostly right, it is rare that one is *wholly* right; and similarly, there is often a grain of truth to be found even in the opinion of those who are mostly wrong.
-Mill argues that it's only by allowing the two viewpoints to clash freely can we hope to build in our minds a more complete picture of what is true.
+Here we enter slightly more subtle territory: even if one is mostly right, it is rare that one is *wholly* right; and similarly, there is often a grain of truth to be found even in the opinion of those who are mostly wrong.
+Mill argues that it's only by allowing the two viewpoints to clash that we can separate the wheat from the chaff.

-His two final arguments are often overlooked in discussions of free speech, though they are vital:
+His two final arguments are often overlooked in discussions of free speech, though they are vital -- their implications are also rather counterintuitive, so they must be considered carefully:

 > **Thirdly,** even if the received opinion be not only true, but the whole truth;
 > unless it is suffered to be, and actually is, vigorously and earnestly